How to measure change adoption

 There could be various economic methods of determining the targeted benefit objectives.
 These include payback time or the length of time from project initiation until the cumulative cash flow becomes positive, or net present value, or internal rate of return.

-The critical part for change practitioners is to understand what the benefit objectives are, how benefit tracking will be measured and the interpret what steps are required to get there.
+The critical aspect for change practitioners is to understand what the benefit objectives are, how benefit tracking will be measured and to interpret what steps are required to get there.
 These steps include any change management steps required to get from the current state to the future state.

 Here is an example of a mapping of change management steps required in different benefit targets: